What is a tracking shot? They are really fun to watch, but difficult to film. We’ve put together a list of the best tracking shots of all time.

 A tracking shot is any shot that physically moves the camera through the scene for an extended amount of time.
 Tracking shots often follow a traveling subject, though they can be used to simply show off the scene.

 In the past, tracking was a term reserved specifically for lateral camera movement that almost exclusively took place on dolly tracks.
-A camera would “track-right” or “track-left”, while forward movement was referred to a ‘push-in’ or ‘dolly-in’ and backward movement as ‘dolly-out’.
+A camera would “track-right” or “track-left”, while forward movement was referred to a ‘push-in’ or ‘dolly-in’ and backward as a ‘dolly-out’.

 These terms are still used, but the vocabulary has changed along side technology.
 A dolly shot is now simply any shot that takes place on a dolly, which means a dolly shot can travel in any direction.